jake-knerr/chess/README.md

 Fragments are rules that style a component's child content.

 #### Fragments style a component's child/inner content.
-By default, start a fragment with the component's name and then use additional selectors to select the child content.
+By default, create a fragment by writing a rule that start begins with the component's name class selector and then use additional selectors to select the child content.

 Prefer to use the simplest selectors possible that will not overmatch.
 Each rule should only use one class selector, which is typically the defining rule class selector.